1998 Queensland state election: Background

-The previous state election had resulted in one of the narrowest margins of any Australian election.
-The Coalition won a slim majority of the two-party vote.
+The previous state election (1995) had resulted in one of the narrowest margins of any Australian election.
+The National–Liberal Coalition won a slim majority of the two-party vote.
 However, the Coalition's majority was wasted on massive landslides in its rural heartland, while Labor won 31 seats in Brisbane.
 Labor Premier Wayne Goss' government thus clung to life by a single seat.
 This was brought undone when the Court of Disputed Returns ordered a new election in the disputed seat of Mundingburra, which the Liberals won on a modest swing.
 The balance of power rested with newly elected Independent MLA Liz Cunningham, who announced her support for the Coalition.
 Goss resigned, and Nationals leader Rob Borbidge was appointed as Premier.

 The Borbidge government's popularity suffered in the later part of its term due to the federal Howard government's GST plans.
 Seeking to create a more definite majority, Borbidge called a new election on 19 May 1998.
 Although early polling showed the government to be strongly competitive with Labor, led by Peter Beattie, later polls saw Labor gain a substantial lead.

 However, the debate between the two parties was rapidly sidelined by One Nation's emerging support.
 Formed in 1997 by federal Independent MP for Oxley Pauline Hanson, One Nation gained significant support on a platform of economic nationalism, anti-immigration sentiments and opposition to native title.
 Its platform was particularly well received in the Nationals' heartland of rural Queensland; indeed, at the time the writs were dropped, there had been fears over the past two years that One Nation would sweep the Nationals out of existence.
 One Nation stood candidates in 79 seats, all largely political novices.
 The issue of preference allocations to One Nation, under Queensland's optional preferential voting (OPV) system, became a major campaign issue, with eventual poor results for the Liberals attributed to opposition from many of their traditional voters over their decision not to put One Nation last on preferences.

 Borbidge had been well aware of the threat from One Nation.
 He tried to have One Nation preferenced last on Coalition how-to-vote cards.
 However, the national Liberal and National organisations pressured their Queensland counterparts to preference One Nation ahead of Labor.
 They apparently thought that One Nation's populism would peel off enough Labor voters to allow the Coalition to win another term.